About Us

 *ESF is recognized with the Platinum Seal of Transparency by GuideStar.

-• 2020 -*ESF hosted “Walk for Epilepsy Pinellas” on March 7th.
+*ESF trains 8 persons at its HOPE Mentoring Program. - 2020 -*ESF hosted “Walk for Epilepsy Pinellas” on March 7th.
 Due to COVID 19 the Walk for Epilepsy Hillsborough was rescheduled as a virtual event in July.
 The Golf4Kids Charity Classic was rescheduled for 2021.

 ESF creates recurring Parent Zoom and Teen Zoom meetings to help stay connected to families.